 - Offering money for someone’s addiction

 It’s often believed that money is the answer to everything.
-But when it comes to alcohol or drug addiction, enabling someone with money only makes things worst.
-Granted you might not be paying for their addiction directly, you are subtly enabling someone’s substance abuse problem.
-For instance, you might find yourself paying your loved one’s bills, buying their children food, or loaning them money for transportation.
-Or even worst, you might be a contributing factor to their next high.
+But, when it comes to alcohol or drug addiction, enabling someone with money only makes things worst.
+Granted you might not be paying for their addiction directly, but you are subtly enabling someone’s substance abuse problem.
+For instance, you might find yourself paying your loved one’s bills, buying their children food, or loaning them money for transportation, or even worst, you might be a contributing factor to their next high.
 In the end, once you enable someone with money, you’re only making it easier for an addict to dismiss their financial responsibilities.

 If you really want to help someone with their addiction, you should consider offering to pay for their drug and alcohol rehab treatment instead.

 If you have a loved one that is out of control, you may find yourself taking over their responsibilities because you love them.
 In spite of the fact that you are trying to help, you are enabling an addicts drug and alcohol addiction.
 As a result, you may be doing more damage to yourself than you can imagine, which may lead to high levels of stress, feeling exhausted, and overwhelmed.
 Therefore, it is important for you to empower your loved ones instead of enabling them.